Thai Americans

-History in the US
+History in the United States

+Siamese people were named as one of the many Asian groups excluded from immigrating to the United States by the Immigration Act of 1917.
+The law was one of many provisions restricting Asian immigration to the United States in the early 20th century.

-The 1930 Census recorded just 18 ‘Siamese’ Americans.
+The 1930 Census recorded just 18 Siamese Americans.
 According to the MPI Data Hub, there have been a total of 253,585 Thai people who have immigrated to the United States as of 2016.
 That year, they were 0.0057% of all immigrants.
 In comparing data from the MPI Data Hub to the U.S. Census Bureau, there are significant inconsistencies of total current population.
 According to the U.S. Census, there are currently 300,319 Thai people living in the United States today, with an error margin of +/- 14,326.

 Thai immigration to the United States proceeded very slowly.
-It began in earnest during and after the Vietnam War, in which Thailand was an ally of the US and South Vietnam.
-Records show that in the decade between 1960 and 1970, some 5,000 Thais immigrated to the United States.
+It began in earnest during and after the Vietnam War, in which Thailand was an ally of the United States and South Vietnam.
+Records show that, in the decade between 1960 and 1970, some 5,000 Thais immigrated to the United States.
 In the following decade, the number increased to 44,000.
 From 1981 to 1990, approximately 64,400 Thai citizens moved to the United States.

 The general trend of Thai immigration can be stated at a relatively steady rising pace save for the peak in 2006, which marks the dissolution of the Thai Parliament in February and a subsequent coup in the following September.
 From 2007 to 2008, numbers dip back down to regular rate until 2009, which proceeded a year of military and political turmoil due to the disconnect between the monarchic Royal Army and the relatively newly established democratic government in 2006.

 According to the 2000 census there were 150,093 Thais in the United States.

-In 2009, 304,160 US residents listed themselves as Thais.
+In 2009, 304,160 U.S. residents listed themselves as Thais.

 Demographics

-Los Angeles, California, has the largest Thai population outside of Asia.
+Los Angeles, has the largest Thai population outside of Asia.
 It is home to the world's first Thai Town.
 In 2002, it was estimated that over 80,000 Thais and Thai Americans live in Los Angeles.
-Other large or sizeable Thai communities are in Clark County, Nevada; Cook County, Illinois; Tarrant County, Texas; Orange County, California; San Bernardino County, California; San Diego County, California; San Francisco, California; Fresno, California; Sacramento, California; King County, Washington; Fairfax County, Virginia; Philadelphia, Pennsylvania; Albuquerque, NM; Queens, New York; Madison, Wisconsin; Seattle, Washington; and Montgomery County, Maryland.
+Other large or sizeable Thai communities are in Clark County, Nevada; Cook County, Illinois; Tarrant County, Texas; Orange County, California; San Bernardino County, California; San Diego County, California; San Francisco; Fresno, California; Sacramento, California; King County, Washington; Fairfax County, Virginia; Philadelphia; Albuquerque, New Mexico; Queens, New York; Madison, Wisconsin; Seattle; and Montgomery County, Maryland.
 The 2010 U.S. census counted 237,629 Thai Americans in the country, of whom 67,707 live in California.